tonystarkjr3/YT-transcriber-and-RAG-app/README.md

-# RAG App
+# RAG App for Generating Topical Answers on YT Video Content

-This project is a Retrieval-Augmented Generation (RAG) application that allows users to submit queries and receive topical responses.
-The application is built using FastAPI for the backend and React.js for the frontend.
+This project is a Retrieval-Augmented Generation (RAG) application that allows users to submit queries and receive relevant responses.
+The application is built using FastAPI for the backend and React.js with Typescript for the frontend.

 ## Project Structure